Oklahoma City Estate Planning Attorneys

 No matter the stage of life, everyone wants to know that their loved ones will be taken care of and that their hard-earned assets will be protected.

-Our goal at Postic & Bates is to help you protect what matters most, ensuring your family’s future and achieving some much-needed peace of mind through a well-crafted estate plan.
+Our goal at Postic & Bates is to help you protect what matters most, ensuring your family’s future and achieving peace of mind through a well-crafted estate plan.

-Although there are countless estate planning options, there are a few documents that almost everyone considered when creating their estate plan:
+While there are countless estate planning options, there are a few documents that almost everyone should consider when creating an estate plan:

-Last Wills and Testaments – Wills say what happens to your “stuff” (your assets) after you die.
-However, Wills still have to go through probate after your death.
+Last Will and Testament: Wills control what happens to your assets after you die, but only the assets that have to go through probate.
+A will does not avoid the need for probate after your death.

-Durable Powers of Attorney – A Power of Attorney appoints someone (your “Attorney-in-Fact”) to act for you in certain situations, such as making medical or financial decisions.
-A Power of Attorney is “durable” if it does not expire if you become incompetent.
+Durable Power of Attorney: A power of attorney appoints someone (your “Agent”) to have the legal authority to act for you in certain situations, such as making medical or financial decisions, if you are ever unable to do so.

-You can learn more about these documents by using the menu on the left-hand side of the page and by exploring our estate planning blog.
+You can learn more about these documents using the menu on the left-hand side of the page or by exploring our Estate Planning Blog.

 Asset Protection